AdobeDocs/experience-platform.en/help/access-control/home.md

 ---
 # Access control overview

-Access control for [!DNL Experience Platform] is provided through the **[!UICONTROL Permissions]** in [Adobe Experience Cloud](https://experience.adobe.com/).
+Access control for Adobe Experience Platform is provided through the **[!UICONTROL Permissions]** in [Adobe Experience Cloud](https://experience.adobe.com/).
 This functionality leverages roles and policies, which link users with permissions and sandboxes.

 ## Access control hierarchy and workflow

-In order to configure access control for [!DNL Experience Platform], you must have system or product administrator privileges for an organization that has an [!DNL Experience Platform] product.
-The minimum role that grant or withdraw permissions is a product administrator.
-Other administrator roles that can manage permissions is a system administrators (no restrictions).
+In order to configure access control for Experience Platform, you must have system or product administrator privileges for an organization that has an Experience Platform product.
+The minimum role that can grant or withdraw permissions is a product administrator.
+Other administrator roles that can manage permissions are system administrators (no restrictions).
 See the Adobe Help Center article on [administrative roles](https://helpx.adobe.com/enterprise/using/admin-roles.html) for more information.

 >[!NOTE]
 >